-- Covid recovery Passenger numbers have not fully recovered from the pandemic and remain at between 75 and 80% of pre-Covid levels. - Government bus recovery grant this is due to end finally on 31 March 2023 which will put further pressure on the network. - The driver shortage this remains the biggest barrier to growth and undermines the reliability of services.
+- Covid recovery Passenger numbers have not fully recovered from the pandemic and remain at between 75 and 80% of pre-Covid levels. - Government bus recovery grant this is due to end on 31 March 2023 which will put further pressure on the network. - The driver shortage this remains the biggest barrier to growth and undermines the reliability of services.
 Whilst driver numbers are increasing very slowly the region is still short by around 250 drivers resulting in the withdrawal of routes.
-Ad-hoc cancellations due to driver shortages have undermined reliability and generated serious frustration for the public.

-Inflation - has been, and is forecasted to continue through 2023, to be above established norms, at rates last seen the in 1980's.
-This has had an detrimental impact on the commercial viability of services primarily through rising fuel and wage costs for operators.
+Ad-hoc cancellations due to driver shortages have undermined reliability and generated serious frustration for the public. - Inflation has been, and is forecasted to continue through 2023, to be above established norms, at rates last seen in the 1980's.
+This has had a detrimental impact on the commercial viability of services primarily through rising fuel and wage costs for operators.
+Value for money is becoming increasingly difficult to demonstrate in many parts of the region and an alternative innovative model for a declining market is needed.

 This combination of lower passenger numbers, loss of Government funding and the driver shortage means that the commercial network is in a very fragile state with existing services under constant threat and the capacity to add new services is very restricted - irrespective of funding that might be available.
-Recent examples of network fragility have seen service 460, 427, 458 and 459 proposed to stop march 2023, while on the 16th November First West of England announced approximately 1400 journey cancellations as a consequence of limited driver availability.
+Recent examples of network fragility have seen service 460, 427, 458 and 459 proposed to stop in March 2023, while on the 16th November First West of England announced approximately 1400 journey cancellations as a consequence of limited driver availability.